ydumburs/opentok-web-media-transformers-background-enchantments/README.md

     transform: scale(1);
 }
 ```
-How to Use this app in Vonage Unified environment
+How to Use in Vonage Unified environment
 ======================
 1. Change the library name from `@opentok/client` to `@vonage/client-sdk-video` in `package.json` and `src/opentok.ts`.
 2. Obtain Session credentials from the Unified dashboard and add them in `js/config.js`.